 Tests of main effect.
-Hypothesis 1 posits that job autonomy is positively related to selfdevelopment.
+Hypothesis 1 posits that job autonomy is positively related to self-development.
 As shown in Table 3, Model 1 is the null model that only includes control variables: age, gender, educational level, position level, and tenure in the team.
-The results of Model 2 indicate that after controlling for employee's demographics information, employee's perceived job autonomy Hypothesis 2 argues that employee's intrinsic motivation is positively related to self-development.
-As displayed in Model 3 of Table 3, the relationship between employee's intrinsic motivation and self-development was significantly positive (b = 0.47, SE = 0.04, p < 0.001, Model 3).
-Thus, Hypothesis 2 is supported.
+The results of Model 2 indicate that after controlling for employee's demographics information, employee's perceived job autonomy level was positively associated with self-development (b = 0.13, Standard Errors [SE] = 0.03, p < 0.001, Model 2).
+Thus, Hypothesis 1 is supported.